Radiator and cooling system troubleshooting tips

 If you suspect that your vehicle has a coolant leak, pop the hood when the engine is cool and look at your coolant reservoir.
 The reservoir will have lines indicating the minimum and maximum coolant capacity for your vehicle.
 Take note of the level the coolant reaches on the reservoir, then check again in a few days.
 If it has gone down, the coolant is either leaking or being burned.

-Make sure to check each time when the engine is the same temperature.
+Make sure to check each time when the engine is at the same temperature.

 If you aren’t sure where your coolant reservoir is consult your vehicle’s owner’s manual.

-Method 2: Step 1 – Visually inspecting your coolant system
+Step 1 – Visually inspect your coolant system

 Allow the engine to cool.
 Your engine bay gets extremely hot while the engine is running, so looking around the engine bay before it has a chance to cool can result in serious burns.
 Allow the engine to cool for a few hours before opening the hood and looking for evidence of a coolant leak.